yberreby/rulis/README.md

 # rulis

-`rulis` is a tiny Lisp interpreter based on [Build Your Own Lisp](http://www.buildyourownlisp.com/)'s grammar.
-It comes with a very simple REPL that you can run with `cargo run`.
+`rulis` is a tiny Lisp interpreter based on [Build Your Own Lisp](http://www.buildyourownlisp.com/), but  written in Rust, whereas BYOL's interpreter is written in C.

+Rulis comes with a very simple REPL that you can run with `cargo run`.

 ## License